sharonhoward/llep/README.md

 **Names data, consisting of examinants and subjects of examinations, their families and some other associates (especially employers).**

+Magistrates, parish officials and a small number of elite individuals have been omitted.

 **name_id** is the unique identifier for individual names. **exam_id**  groups together people in the same examination.
 There has been no attempt to link individuals *between* examinations (it's not uncommon to have more than one examination for the same person/people).

-Magistrates, parish officials and a small number of elite individuals have been omitted.
+The data about settlements should be treated with some caution and considered a work in progress; although I think it's mostly reliable, it's far from complete.

 | field | description |
 |------|------------------|